 In vitro fertilization (IVF) describes a complex combination of procedures designed to treat or overcome a range of infertility factors.
 Generally, IVF involves fertilizing eggs with sperm outside of the mother’s body, and then implanting healthy embryos into the mother’s uterus, where at least one can “hatch” (break out of its protective shell) and implant itself into the uterine lining.
-IVF allows us to test embryos for genetic diseases using PGD and embryo biopsy, and offers a number of other advantages by using your eggs and sperm, or donor eggs and sperm, if necessary.
+IVF allows us to test embryos for genetic diseases using PGT-M (formerly PGD) and embryo biopsy, and offers a number of other advantages by using your eggs and sperm, or donor eggs and sperm, if necessary.
 To learn how IVF performed at our San Antonio infertility center can help you start or add to your family, contact us today and schedule an appointment.

 Reasons to Consider IVF